 HIST 490 SENIOR HISTORY SEMINAR is a culminating undergraduate experience in which the student will study history by researching, writing, and presenting a piece of original historical work.
-Prerequisite: HIST 385.
+Prerequisite: HIST 385 or consent of the instructor.
 3 credit hours.

 JUSTICE AND PUBLIC POLICY